ShAgGy2035/Ultimate-RCON-Server-Tool/README-LINUX.md

 ### SteamCMD Linux Prerequisites

-SteamCMD requires Ubuntu 32-bit runtime support.
-For Local Linux profiles, the application checks for the `i386` architecture and these packages before downloading or running SteamCMD:
+SteamCMD requires Linux 32-bit runtime support.
+On Ubuntu, the application checks for the `i386` architecture and these packages before downloading or running SteamCMD:

 ```text
 i386 architecture